pipihua666/safe_lodash/README.md

-# Dart Lodash
+# Safe Lodash

-Dart Lodash is a Dart utility library inspired by JavaScript Lodash.
+Safe Lodash is a Dart utility library inspired by JavaScript Lodash.
 It aims to provide a variety of helpful functions to make working with and manipulating data in Dart easier.

 ## Installation